Suresoft-GLaDOS/Vulcan-Demo-Basic/README.md

 The default behavior is to recognize only elements defined by the [CommonMark specification](http://spec.commonmark.org/).

-However with appropriate renderer flags, the behavior can be tuned to enable some extensions or allowing some deviations from the specification.
+However with appropriate flags, the behavior can be tuned to enable some
+extensions:

  * With the flag `MD_FLAG_COLLAPSEWHITESPACE`, non-trivial whitespace is collapsed into a single space.

  * With the flag `MD_FLAG_TABLES`, GitHub-style tables are supported.

+ * With the flag `MD_FLAG_TASKLISTS`, GitHub-style task lists are supported.

- * With the flag `MD_FLAG_STRIKETHROUGH`, strikethrough spans are enabled (text enclosed in tilde marks, e.g. '~foo bar~').
+ * With the flag `MD_FLAG_STRIKETHROUGH`, strike-through spans are enabled (text enclosed in tilde marks, e.g. `~foo bar~`).

  * With the flag `MD_FLAG_PERMISSIVEURLAUTOLINKS` permissive URL autolinks (not enclosed in `<` and `>`) are supported.